Are your healthy eating choices causing conflict in your marriage?

 Not by watching you eat junk food!

-If you really don't have the motivation or willingness to cut the junk food or fast food indulgences down to a reasonable level, then for your kids at least sneak it!
-Eat it during your workday or somewhere away from the their eyes, and be sure to ditch the evidence out of your car before you get home.
+If you really don't have the motivation, the self-control or the willingness to cut the junk food or fast food indulgences down to a reasonable level, then at the very least, for your kids, at least only eat it during your workday or somewhere away from the their eyes, and be sure to ditch the evidence out of your car before you get home.

-Although even that is bad advice, because kids are great detectives and they'll eventually find you out – then you'll be a hypocrite and they'll think eating crap is OK as long as it's hidden.
+Although even that is bad advice, because kids are great detectives and they'll eventually find you out – then you'll be a hypocrite and they'll think eating crap is OK as long as it's hidden, ughhh.

 Please consider at the very least NOT sabotaging your spouse's efforts.

-Even if you're not into healthy eating and not planning to BE there anytime soon, can you just make an effort to offer support in this area?
+Even if you're not into healthy eating and are to stubborn to go there anytime soon, couldn't you make an effort to offer support in this area?

 It's not like you can never enjoy treats again.